The 3Rs (Reduce, Reuse, Recycle)

 The Group is working to reduce its use of raw materials by streamlining production and expanding the use of recyclable raw materials.

-JX Metals promotes the effective use of resources by efficiently recovering copper, precious metals, and rare metals from recyclable raw materials, drawing from processes that utilize its smelting technology, developed over the course of more than a century.
+JX Advanced Metals promotes the effective use of resources by efficiently recovering copper, precious metals, and rare metals from recyclable raw materials, drawing from processes that utilize its smelting technology, developed over the course of more than a century.
 The company has established a long-term goal of increasing the use of recyclable raw materials in copper smelting to 50% (ratio in raw materials or ratio contained in products).

-In fiscal 2022, 240 thousand tons of the 1,856 thousand tons of raw materials used in the company’s business activities were recycled resources.
+In fiscal 2023, 230 thousand tons of the 1,627 thousand tons of raw materials used in the company’s business activities were recycled resources.

 Human Resource Development in Nonferrous Smelting, Refining and Recycling